Mphumza/Lekelela/README.md

 - **Backend**: Python
 - **Deployment**: Microsoft Azure
 - **Responsive Design**: Ensures accessibility on various screen sizes

+## 🔄 Fork & Update Process
+I recently **forked** the project after my friend contributed **new colors and sections** showcasing additional work.
+After reviewing the updates, I merged them into the main branch and redeployed the updated version to **Azure** for better user experience and improved aesthetics.

+### Steps Taken:
+1. **Forked the repository** to preserve the original version.
+2. **Reviewed the updates**, ensuring consistency with the project vision.
+3. **Merged changes** after verifying functionality and responsiveness.
+4. **Deployed the updated version** to Azure for public access.

 ## 📌 Installation Guide